Learn how Wristband authorizes API requests.

 In addition to request-level permissions, some APIs also enforce field-level permissions, which are required to view or update specific fields within an entity.
 When applicable, these permissions are documented in a Field-Level Permissions section that appears below the Required Permissions section.

-To gain a better understanding of how field-level permissions work, let's look at a couple of examples showing how they can restrict updates to specific fields and read access to others.
+To gain a better understanding of how field-level permissions work, let's examine a couple of examples that illustrate how they can restrict updates to specific fields and grant read access to others.

 Field-Level Update Restrictions